Welcome to the University of St. Thomas!

 For the period in which the employee receives paid leave, money received for jury duty or for serving as a witness must be given to the University’s Payroll Department.
 Employees are not required to turn in money received for food, lodging and transportation expenses.

-Employees who are required to appear in court in personal legal proceeding must take vacation/PLT time or a leave of absence without pay, unless the legal proceeding has a direct relationship to the employee’s position at the University of St. Thomas.
+Employees who are required to appear in court in a personal legal proceeding must take vacation/PLT time, a leave of absence without pay, or, sick and safe time leave (when available) unless the legal proceeding has a direct relationship to the employee’s position at the University of St. Thomas.

-Maternity leave will be available for eligible employees under the short-term disability plan.
-If applicable, an employee may take vacation, sick leave, PLT, Family Emergency/Parental Leave, or leave without pay until she is eligible to receive payment for the short-term disability plan.
-Maternity leave under the short-term disability plan commences when the employee is medically unable to work, and continues after the date of delivery until the employee's physician indicates the employee is medically able to return to work, which is typically six weeks after the birth of the child.
-Leave beyond the initial disability leave may be granted in accordance with the Family Emergency/Parental Leave Policy, and other arrangements the employee may make with her supervisor to use vacation time, PLT, or unpaid leave.
+Paid leave for medical recovery following childbirth will be available for eligible employees under the short-term disability plan (STD).
+Short-term disability leave commences when the employee is medically unable to work, and continues after the date of delivery until the employee's physician indicates the employee is medically able to return to work, which is typically six weeks after the birth of the child.
+During the first week of disability (the STD benefit waiting period), the employee will be required to use available sick and safe time (if salaried staff or full-time faculty) or PLT (if a regular hourly employee).
+Short-term disability leave runs concurrently with FMLA leave.
+Parenting leave beyond the return-to-work date certified by the physician may be granted in accordance with the FMLA, the Family Emergency/Parental Leave Policy, and other arrangements the employee may make with her supervisor to use vacation, PLT, or additional unpaid leave.

 If you are a member of the National Guard or organized reserves, you are eligible for required military training leave each year.
 The university will reimburse you for the difference between your military training pay and your regular university salary for up to two (2) weeks per year.
 Military training leave not exceeding two (2) weeks annually will be provided in addition to your regular vacation.